ashutoshmjain/gita/src/thought.md

 How did `Dwaipayana` manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar[^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

-The legend says, `Bramha`, in his infinite wisdom, pointed  `Dwaipayana` to `Siva's`[^siva] son `Ganesa`[^ganesa] - the elephant God - the superior intelligence we described in previous chapter. `Adi Parva`, the fist book, describes the immensity of this incident - in poetry beyond ordinary intellect.
+The legend says, `Bramha`, in his infinite wisdom, pointed  `Dwaipayana` to `Ganesa`[^ganesa] - `Siva's`[^siva] son - the superior intelligence we described in previous chapter. `Adi Parva`, the first book, details the immensity of this incident in the very first chapter.
 Here is an excerpt from `Kisari Mohan Ganguly's` translation -

 <div style="padding-left:40px;font-size:0.9em;">